 If you have teams like customer support, marketing, production, and operations, you will miss team building a hundred miles by choosing a game that make other team members losers.
 There are better alternatives to killing each other in a game.

-You can all win in Positive Team Building.
+You can all win.